apravink/coffeeshop-api/README.md

 ### Wishlist
-- Validation for create inputs
+- Docker!
+- Filtering using the ingredients array